Apply now for the August 2017 educator's cruise.

 - Assist in promoting the RIEP by presenting their experiences to the public, by speaking with journalists, and presenting their experience at school committee meetings, or in any other venue that is deemed appropriate.

 - The duration of research experiences will be three days to three weeks, depending on the nature and location of the research.

-- If you are selected, your Social Security Number will be requested.
+- If you are selected, your Social Security Number may be requested.

-- Many of the cruises will cover more than one of the disciplines relevant to oceanography: biology, geology, chemistry, and physics.
+- Many of the cruises will cover more than one of the disciplines relevant to oceanography: biology, ocean engineering, geology, chemistry, and physics.

 - Specific information concerning the R/V Endeavor's facilities and emergency contact will be given to each cruise participant prior to the beginning of the cruise.

 - The Office of Marine Programs (OMP) at the University of Rhode Island's Graduate School of Oceanography (URI/GSO) administers the RITAS program.